-Apparently there are no open safe has been identified as the best buildings and a lack of basements in building to gather in the city limits. that area.
-We could get together to discuss other options as well.
+Apparently there are no open safe has been identified as the best buildings and a lack of basements in d a lack of basements in building to gather in the city limits.
+We could get together to discuss that area. other options as well.